 If you have had to dismiss an employee earning over $145K, you need to be aware that they can still seek redress through a number of other means.

 The employee can make an adverse action claim under the General Protections provisions of the FWA, for example.
 What is adverse action?
 Any action which could be considered to affect the employee adversely, including disciplinary action such as a written warning, changing an employee’s work duties to their detriment, or discriminating between one employee over another, are examples.
 As an employer, the onus of proof lies with you to prove that the action was not a result of the employee attempting to exercise their workplace rights.
-It’s worth noting that an employee needs to make a General Protections claim within 21 days of the inception of the incident or the claim will be barred.
+It’s worth noting that when making a General Protections claim, only claims of unfair dismissal must be brought within 21 days of the initial decision.

 Finally, someone earning over $145K could claim for breach of contract.
-This will require than an employment contract was in place between yourself and the employee.
-The contract must also be valid and enforceable and the employee must prove that the contract was breached in part or in whole.
+This will generally require than an employment contract was in place between yourself and the employee, that it was valid and enforceable, and that the employee can prove the contract was breached in part or in whole.
 Breach will be considered on the basis of the actions of the employer; repudiation; an assessment of the continuation of the contract after termination of the employment.

 How an employer should respond